John Pugh (MP for Southport)

-John David Pugh (born 28 June 1948, Liverpool) is a Liberal Democrat politician in the United Kingdom.
+John David Pugh (born 28 June 1948) is a British Liberal Democrat politician.
 He was the Member of Parliament for Southport from 2001 to 2017.
 He stood down at the 2017 snap election.
 In November 2017, he was elected to Sefton Metropolitan Borough Council as a councillor for Duke's Ward.

 Early life and career

 Pugh was educated at Prescot Grammar School and Maidstone Grammar School.
 He graduated from Durham University, attending St Cuthbert's Society, where he studied Philosophy.

-Formerly a religious studies teacher and Head of Philosophy and Religious Studies at Merchant Taylors' School, Crosby, Pugh has lived in Southport since 1974.
+Formerly a religious studies teacher and Head of Philosophy and Religious Studies at Merchant Taylors' Boys' School, Crosby, Pugh has lived in Southport since 1974.
 He also taught at Salesian College (later Savio High School) in Bootle.

 Pugh joined the Liberal Party in 1977.
 Pugh served on Sefton Metropolitan Borough Council, representing Birkdale, from 1987 until his election to Parliament.
-At the time of his election, Pugh was leader of the council (from 1992), and of the Sefton Liberal Democrats.
+Pugh became leader of the Sefton Liberal Democrats in 1992, and later also became leader of the council, which post he held until his election to parliament in 2001.